-Rewrite:

 Read this passage slowly, three times all the way through.
-In

-the space below, rewrite this verse in your own words.
-What is
+In the space below, rewrite this verse in your own words.

-the purpose of this passage?

-the purpose of this passage:

-Overstiener

-Questions:

 What questions do you have after reading this passage?
-Is

-there anything challenging to you?
+Is there anything challenging to you?
 Do you agree or disagree?

 Who:

 Read all of Matthew 6.
 Who is writing this passage?
-For whom

-is this passage written?
+For whom is this passage written?

-is this passage writter.

-What: What is happening in this text, what is the purpose of this passage?
-So What?
+What is happening in this text; what is the purpose of this passage?

 What is God saying to the universal church through this passage?
 In other words, what are the implications of this passage for all Christians?

 What is God saying to you in this passage?
-Prayerfully think one takeaway you have from the reading this morning.
-Challenge Question: Is storing up "treasures in heaven" something to be desired?
+Prayerfully think of one takeaway you have from the reading this morning.

+Is storing up "treasures in heaven" something to be desired?
 Is the goal of life as a Christian to store up treasures in heaven, and if so, how do we accomplish this, and if not, what is the goal?